 2. Investing In Real Estate Through Lease Option

-The second proven way to invest in real estate with no money is through lease option.
-Under lease option, the property owner charges the buyer a monthly or yearly premium, in the form of higher rental payments.
-The excess rental fee will then be channeled towards the purchase price.
-With this type of agreement, the investor is able to purchase a property using a slightly higher rental fee.
+The second proven way to invest in real estate with no money is through the lease option.
+Under the lease option, the property owner charges the buyer a monthly or yearly premium, in the form of higher rental payments.
+The excess rental fee will then be channeled toward the purchase price.
+With this type of agreement, the investor can purchase an investment in real estate using a slightly higher rental fee.

 3. Hard Money Lenders

-5. Forming Partnerships to Invest in Real Estate With No Money
+5. Forming Partnerships to Invest in Real Estate With Little Money